nikhita/community/contributors/design-proposals/customresources-validation.md

 To avoid this, it is the responsibility of the user to make sure that any changes made to the schema are such that the existing CustomResources remain validated.

+Note:

-Note: This is the same behavior that we require for native resources.
+1. This is the same behavior that we require for native resources.
 Validation cannot be made stricter in later Kubernetes versions without breaking compatibility.

+2. For migration of CRDs with no validation to CRDs with validation, we can create a controller that will validate and annotate invalid CRs once the spec changes, so that the custom controller can choose to delete them (this is also essentially the status condition of the CRD).
+This can be achieved, but it is not part of the proposal.

 ### Outlook to Status Sub-Resources